jalee314/imhungryapp/ImHungryApp/docs/ADMIN_PANEL_GUIDE.md

 4. **Suspend User** - Temporarily suspend user (specify days)
 5. **Ban User** - Permanently ban user from the app

-**Workflow:**
+**Workflow Controls:**
-1. Tap on a report to review details
+1. Tap any report card to open the moderation drawer
-2. Choose appropriate action based on violation severity
+2. Use **Mark In Review** or **Move to Pending** to triage queues before enforcing
-3. Optionally add a reason for ban/suspension
+3. Review notes, history, and deal preview to determine the correct action
-4. Confirm action
+4. Capture suspension duration and ban/suspension reason when applicable
-5. Report is marked as resolved and logged
+5. Confirm the action — status changes and admin logs are recorded automatically

 ### 3. Deal Management